Tugbars/fast-peak-finding-algorithm/README.md

 ## Reference Lecture
 The peak finding algorithm implemented in this repository is inspired by the concepts discussed in the lecture by Srini Devadas on efficient algorithms for finding peaks in datasets.
 The lecture provides a comprehensive overview of the algorithmic approach to identifying peaks within a matrix and its applications in various fields.

-For a deeper understanding of the underlying principles and methodologies, you can watch the full lecture here: Efficient Algorithms for Peak Finding - Srini Devadas.
+For a deeper understanding of the underlying principles and methodologies, you can watch the full lecture here: [Efficient Algorithms for Peak Finding - Srini Devadas](https://youtu.be/HtSuA80QTyo)